 Bird watching offers an exclusive experience to us.
-People who love nature will surely love to spend some quality time watching the beautiful birds both native and migratory birds.
+People who love nature will surely love to spend some quality time watching beautiful birds, both native and migratory birds.

 What are Migratory Birds?

-While you trek towards the statue of Ganesha you can see some beautiful shorebirds such as gulls and terns.
+While you trek towards the statue of Ganesha, you can see some beautiful shorebirds, such as gulls and terns.

 The best time to see these birds here is during monsoons.
-You get to see birds like Yellow and Cinnamon Bitters, Rudy–breasted crake, striking watercock, slaty-breasted rail, etc. To reach Satpool, drive to Umesh Nagar in Dombivli and from there travel to Khandoba Mandir.
+You get to see birds like Yellow and Cinnamon Bitters, Rudy–breasted crake, striking watercock, slaty-breasted rail, etc. To reach Satpool, drive to Umesh Nagar in Dombivli and travel to Khandoba Mandir.

-This bird sanctuary situated in Panvel is the first protected area in Mumbai because of the rich species of birds in the region.
+This bird sanctuary in Panvel is the first protected area in Mumbai because of the rich species of birds in the region.

 Some of the birds you can see in this region include Oriental Skylark, Greater Short-toed, and Rufous-tailed Larks.

 Pipits like Paddyfield and Tawny can also be seen here.
 One of the utmost incredible sights in the last season was the migrant White Stork.
-A few birders have also spotted Eurasian spoonbills and white-tailed lapwing a few times.
+A few birders have spotted Eurasian spoonbills and white-tailed lapwing a few times.

 This area is located in the suburb of the Thane district and is famous among the devotees since the Mumbra Devi Temple is located here.

-Tansa Wildlife Sanctuary
+- Tansa Wildlife Sanctuary

 This beautiful beach in the Vasai – Virar region can be visited to spot various species of sandpipers and plovers.
-The beach has recently become very popular among the birders since the Eurasian Oystercatcher started gathering here.
+The beach has recently become popular among birders since the Eurasian Oystercatcher started gathering here.

 Uran offers a suitable habitat for different birds as there are mangroves, grasslands, shrubs, saline and freshwater marshes, and reeds.